ros2/ros2_documentation/source/ROS-Framework/parameters/Working-with-parameters/Understanding-ROS2-Parameters/Understanding-ROS2-Parameters.rst

   $ ros2 run turtlesim turtlesim_node --ros-args --params-file turtlesim.yaml

-The Turtlesim window should appear as usual, but with the purple background set in `4 ros2 param set`_.
+The Turtlesim window should appear as usual, but with the purple background you set earlier.

 .. note::